VoidVampire/spek-cli/README.md

 1. Create a single window while opening all files in a directory.
 2. Higher precision in taking automated screenshots.
+3. Fix the need of `timeout /t 2 /nobreak > nul` every few commands for directoty clipping.

 ## License